 Vacation rentals were often easier, cheaper, and more convenient to book.
 Guests understood that the properties weren’t always the nicest.
 Since then, the short-term rental industry has become more urban.
 This shift has attracted new guests (i.e. the traditional hotel guests).
 These guests have different standards than traditional vacation rental guests.
 They have higher expectations and are pressuring property managers to become more professional.

 One major prediction is that a lot of supply will become more professionally managed inventory.
-The number of independent hosts will decrease.
+According to Simon, the number of independent hosts will decrease.
 The number of professional property managers will increase.
 It is important to note that someone who’s on vacation and rents out their primary residence for three weeks is not a professional.

 Running a single unit is arguably easier than running 20 units.
 Hosts who manage 20+ units will face a critical point where it becomes impossible for them to have a day job and host on Airbnb.
 The more units a host manages, the more common it is to deal with late check-outs, damage, and other hosting-related issues.
 When hosts reach this critical point, many of them either give up and let a property manager handle it.
 There are some who decide to commit and grow the business themselves.